optimagic-dev/optimagic/docs/source/how_to_guides/optimization/how_to_specify_algorithm_and_algo_options.rst

     Minimize a scalar function using principal-axis method.

-    This is a gradient-free local optimizer originally described in: :cite:`Brent1972`.
+    This is a gradient-free local optimizer originally described in :cite:`Brent1972`.
     It assumes quadratic form of the optimized function and repeatedly updates a set of conjugate search directions.